vhscom/aprilasr-sys/README.md

 1. Update git submodule as described in [Vendoring](#vendoring).
 1. Run `cargo build --release` to update generated bindings.
 1. Inspect bindings as described in [Development](#development).
-1. Run `cargo run --examples init` to sanity check bindings.
+1. Run `cargo run --example init` to sanity check bindings.
 1. Run `cargo doc` to generate crate docs and review them.
 1. Bump the package version in `Cargo.toml` manifest.
 1. Run `cargo publish --dry-run` to review your work.